svivekkrishna/green-go/README.md

 library which could be then used to build a web interface, the main logic is abstracted into `lib` and the CLI aspects in `cli`.
 A `makefile` has been made available to support with the commonly used commands during development.

+## Disclaimer

+This project is my Dojo to learn GoLang.
+There will be lots of experimentation to help me on that journey.